Silpar55/snapStock/README.md

 An AI-powered inventory management system that uses computer vision to automatically detect, cluster, and catalog products for small businesses, starting with a focus on bakeries.

-***
-### Developer's Note: Project Evolution & Next Steps -- August 27 --

-* **Finalizing the Detection Strategy (Class-Agnostic Approach):** After training on the new shelf dataset, it was observed that the model's primary strength was in *finding* objects, not in accurately classifying them.
-The model successfully detected most of the relevant bakery items but had low confidence in its labels.
-This is a great outcome, as the final classification is handled by the user later in the workflow.

-* **Action Plan:** To capitalize on this strength, the detection strategy is being simplified to a **class-agnostic** approach.
-    1.  **Re-annotate Dataset:** The dataset will be re-labeled so that all distinct categories (`pastry`, `cake`, `donut`, etc.) are merged into a single, universal class: **`item`**.
-    2.  **Re-train Model:** The YOLOv8 model will be re-trained on this single-class dataset.
-The goal is to create a highly accurate and confident detector whose only job is to answer the question, "Is this an item of interest?"
-    3.  **Result:** This will significantly improve the `mAP50` score and the reliability of the initial detection phase, which is the most critical part of the AI pipeline.
-The downstream clustering and user-labeling processes will remain the same.
-***

-***
-### Developer's Note: Project Evolution & Next Steps -- August 26 --

-* **Dataset Refinement (Solving "Domain Shift"):** It was discovered that training the model on isolated product images resulted in poor performance on real-world shelf photos.
-To address this, the project is moving to a new dataset composed of realistic, cluttered shelf images.
-This will ensure the model is trained in an environment that mirrors its final use case, significantly improving its accuracy and robustness.

-* **Enhanced Clustering Logic (Spatial + Visual):** The AI pipeline is being upgraded to a two-stage clustering process for a more intuitive user experience.
-    1.  **Spatial Clustering:** First, a **DBSCAN** algorithm will group detected items based on their physical proximity on the shelf.
-    2.  **Visual Clustering:** Then, within each of those spatial groups, **ResNet and K-Means** will cluster items by their visual similarity.
-This allows the application to present logical groups to the user (e.g., "all the items on the top-left tray") rather than just visually similar items from all over the store.
-***

 ## About The Project

 Many small businesses lack a proper database to track their inventory, leading to inefficiencies and lost revenue.
 Manually cataloging every item is a tedious and time-consuming process.
 SnapStock solves this problem by providing an intelligent system that can build an inventory database from a few simple photos.